Discover Lewis County in Washington State

 Pack(wood)ed with Adventure

-Packwood is located between Mount Rainier, Mount Adams, and Mount St. Helens, near White Pass Resort.
-Packwood accommodations include a myriad of cabins, vacation rentals, a historic boutique hotel, campgrounds and lodges.
-Summer outdoor recreation includes: hiking, scenic drives, kayaking, mountain biking and fishing.
-Fall recreation includes hiking in early fall, foraging, scenic drives, and hunting.
-Winter recreation includes White Pass Ski Resort for skiing, cross-country skiing, and tubing.
+Packwood is located along the White Pass Scenic Byway between Mount Rainier, Mount Adams, and Mount St. Helens, near White Pass Resort.
+Packwood accommodations include over 50 cabins, vacation rentals, a historic boutique hotel, campgrounds, and lodges.
+Spring recreation includes scenic drives, camping, hiking, and fishing.

 This page sponsored by